n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/nosql_injection.md

 ### Bypassing Logins
 Login page logic is similar in most databases.
-- First, connect to database
+- First, connect to the database
 - Then, look for the supplied `username` and see if it matches the supplied `password`.
 - If this evaluates to true, then the entry is valid and the login is granted.